Friday, 21 December 2012

 We're moving in to the next phase of the journey.
 This week sees our return to Children's Hospital for a check up and to have her VAD flushed (prevents infection).
 Jasmine knows whats coming.
 She woke this morning and said "is it emla cream day?" and I whispered, "not yet baby girl, one more sleep."
 It may be another mascara monday even though its a Thursday.
 The memory and emotion may be stirred somewhat tomorrow after this temporary reprieve we've had in June.
 But again - perspective - it is what it is and I'll be grateful for the care taken of her.

 We now have a date for her first post - treatment MRI.
 She will have this on Monday 9th July.
 For now, I'm grateful for the day I'm in, for the good health my family have, and might I ask for your prayers for continued healing, hope and health for Jasmine.
-God is good all of the time and there have been and continue to be so many gifts within this journey.
 We are so very grateful for all your kind words and prayers and know the power they have.
 Thank you for your continued support for our whole family on Jasmine's journey.

 Thursday, 21 June 2012